Find out what to do if you need to pay back some or all of a SEISS grant.

 - received more than we said you were entitled to

-- amended any of your tax returns on or after 3 March 2021 in a way which means you’re no longer eligible or are entitled to a lower fourth grant than you received
+- amended any of your tax returns on or after 3 March 2021 in a way which means you’re no longer eligible or are entitled to a lower fourth or fifth grant than you received

 When you must tell HMRC

 In most cases, if you’re not eligible and have to pay the grant back, you must tell us within 90 days of receiving the grant.

-For the fourth grant the rules for when to tell us are different if amending your return affects your eligibility or grant amount.
+For the fourth and fifth grants the rules for when to tell us are different if amending your return affects your eligibility or grant amount.

 You must tell us if there is an amendment to any of your tax returns on or after 3 March 2021 which either:

-- lowers the amount of fourth grant you’re eligible for
+- lowers the amount of fourth or fifth grant you’re eligible for

-- causes you to no longer be eligible for the fourth grant
+- causes you to no longer be eligible for the fourth or fifth grant

 If your return has been amended before claiming your grant, you must tell us within 90 days of receiving your grant.

 If your return has been amended after receiving your grant, you must tell us within 90 days of making the amendment.